 Talk about adding while putting things in your grocery cart.

-Subtracting as you turn off all your lights before bed.
+Subtract as you turn off all your lights before bed.

-Fractions as you bake cookies-- the idea of half is fine for first graders!
+Think fractions as you bake cookies-- the idea of half is fine for first graders!

 You get the idea!